-Constant-attendance allowance: If assessed as 100% disabled, the allowance is equal to 50% of the benefit.
+Constant-attendance allowance: If the insured is assessed as 100% disabled, the allowance is equal to 50% of the benefit.
 The allowance is suspended if the insured is hospitalized.

-A lump sum is paid if the assessed degree of disability is more than 1% but less than 30%.
+A lump sum is paid if the assessed degree of disability is greater than 1% but less than 30%.